Hiroko Nagata

 Hiroko Nagata (永田 洋子, Nagata Hiroko), sometimes mistakenly referred to as Yōko Nagata, was a Japanese leftist revolutionary and terrorist who was convicted of murder and sentenced to death.
 She was convicted of murdering, or participating in the murders of, fellow members of the United Red Army (URA) during a group purge in Gunma Prefecture in February 1972.

 During the purge, Nagata, acting as vice-chairman of the URA, directed the killing of twelve members of the group by beatings or by forced exposure to frigid winter air temperatures.
 A civilian who was not a member of the URA who was present during the purge was also killed.
-Arrested on 16 February 1972, Nagata was tried, convicted, and sentenced to death for her participation in the killings.
-While awaiting execution, Nagata died from brain cancer on 5 February 2011 at the Tokyo Detention House.
+Arrested on February 16, 1972, Nagata was tried, convicted, and sentenced to death for her participation in the killings.
+While awaiting execution, Nagata died from brain cancer on February 5, 2011, at the Tokyo Detention House.

 Biography

 Hiroko Nagata was born in Tokyo and, after graduation from Chofu Gakuen High School, entered Kyoritsu College of Pharmacy (defunct in 2008 and merged into Keio University) to receive training to be a pharmacist.
 During her time in college, Nagata became involved full-time in left wing politics, eventually becoming vice-chairman of the United Red Army (URA).
 Nagata would work herself into what was described as an "hysterical rage" when excited, usually over political issues.
-She was described as physically unattractive and was (by the standard of medicine of that time) infertile from Basedow syndrome.
+She was (by the standard of medicine of that time) infertile from Basedow syndrome.
 Nagata was particularly harsh with other female members of her group.